mjkoster/ODM-Examples/sdf.md

 |namespace|map|yes|Defines short names mapped to namespace URIs, to be used as identifier prefixes|
 |defaultnamespace|string|yes|Identifies one of the prefixes in the namespace map to be used as a default in resolving identifiers|

-The following example declares a set of namespaces and defines  "st"" as the default namespace.
+The following example declares a set of namespaces and defines `st` as the default namespace.
 ```
 "namespace": {
   "st": "http://example.com/capability/odm",